 She rapidly was granted access to almost everything known to the intelligence community related to Cuba.
 Due to her position, she belonged to a secret, “inter-agency working group on Cuba”, gathering all most important analysts in federal agencies, such as the CIA, the White House itself and the State Department.
 Allegedly for 16 years, she shared the information at her disposal with Cuba.
 She felt the U.S. government’s actions against Cuba were unethical and un fair.

 On September 21st, 2001, she was arrested by FBI agents while in her office at the DIA headquarters in the Bolling Air Base in Washington DC.
 Some days later she was accused of “conspiracy to commit espionage” in favor of Cuba.
-She pleaded guilty for her actions.
+She pleaded guilty of her actions.

 - She’s wasn't allowed to receive any visits other than her immediate family.